-1913, Resolved, That Georgia should grant the same right of suffrage to women as to men; 1914, Resolved, That municapilities in Georgia should own and operate plants for supplying light, water and transportation; 1915, Resolved, That capital punishment should be abolished in this state; 1916, Resolved, That the appointment of judges by the Governor, subject to confirmation by the Senate, would be better than the present method for Georgia; 1917, Resolved, That Georgia should adopt the Constitutional Amendment fixing mill taxes in both state and county for public school purposes as expressed in the Persons bills; 1918, Resolved, That the United States should adopt a system of military training modeled on that of Switzerland; 1919, Resolved, That Georgia should grant the suffrage to women on equal terms with men; 1920, Resolved, That the county school superintendent should be elected by the county board of education, in principle, as city school superintendents are usually elected by their boards; 1921, Resolved, That the Constitution should give to the General Assembly the power to impose an income tax not to exceed 15 per cent of the Federal income tax levied in this state; 1922, Resolved, That the motion picture theatre, as now conducted, is beneficial to the community; 1923, Resolved, That boys and girls have a better chance of success in the country than in the city; 1924, Resolved, That cities in Georgia of 3,000 and over should be organized under the city manager form of government; 1925, Resolved, That Georgia should issue bonds for the construction of good roads, for aid in building public school houses and the erection of adequate buildings for the University system.
+1913, Resolved, That Georgia should grant the same right of suffrage to women as to men; 1914, Resolved, That municipalities in Georgia should own and operate plants for supplying light, water and transportation; 1915, Resolved, That capital punishment should be abolished in this state; 1916, Resolved, That the appointment of judges by the Governor, subject to confirmation by the Senate, would be better than the present method for Georgia; 1917, Resolved, That Georgia should adopt the Constitutional Amendment fixing mill taxes in both state and county for public school purposes as expressed in the Persons bills; 1918, Resolved, That the United States should adopt a system of military training modeled on that of Switzerland; 1919, Resolved, That Georgia should grant the suffrage to women on equal terms with men; 1920, Resolved, That the county school superintendent should be elected by the county board of education, in principle, as city school superintendents are usually elected by their boards; 1921, Resolved, That the Constitution should give to the General Assembly the power to impose an income tax not to exceed 15 per cent of the Federal income tax levied in this state; 1922, Resolved, That the motion picture theatre. as now conducted, is beneficial to the community; 1923, Resolved, That boys and girls have a better chance of success in the country than in the city; 1924, Resolved, That cities in Georgia of 3,000 and over should be organized under the city manager form of government; 1925, Resolved, That Georgia should issue bonds for the construction of good roads, for aid in building public school houses and the erection of adequate buildings for the University system; 1926, Resolved, That the political solidarity of the South is not to the best interest of that section.